-Dr. Gillian Diercks is a fellowship-trained pediatric otolaryngologist who recently joined the otolaryngology staff at Mass.
-Eye and Ear, seeing patients at the main hospital, Newton-Wellesley, and Wellesley.
-Dr. Diercks earned her medical degree from Columbia University’s College of Physicians and Surgeons, where she was inducted into the medical honor society, Alpha Omega Alpha.
+Dr. Gillian Diercks is a fellowship-trained pediatric otolaryngologist who sees pediatric and adult patients at the main hospital, Newton-Wellesley, and Wellesley.
+She earned her medical degree from Columbia University’s College of Physicians and Surgeons, where she was inducted into the medical honor society, Alpha Omega Alpha.
 She completed her intern year at Brigham and Women’s Hospital and her residency training in otolaryngology—head and neck surgery at Mass.
 Eye and Ear/Harvard Medical School before pursuing her fellowship training in pediatric otolaryngology and airway reconstruction at Mass.
 Eye and Ear.
 Now, she serves on the faculty of Harvard Medical School as an Instructor in Otolaryngology.

-Dr. Diercks has been an invited speaker at regional and national meetings and has published a number of peer-reviewed articles in the field.
+Dr. Diercks has been an invited speaker at regional and national meetings and has published several peer-reviewed articles in the field.
 She is a member of the Massachusetts Medical Society and the American Academy of Otolaryngology—Head and Neck Surgery.
 In 2016, she earned her masters degree in public health from the T.H.
 Chan School of Public Health at Harvard University.

-Dr. Diercks is board certified in otolaryngology—head and neck surgery and, in her new role, will work to expand the pediatric otolaryngology services in the Newton area, as well as practice general adult otolaryngology.
-In addition to general pediatric and adult otolaryngology care, her offerings include pediatric thyroid and endocrine disorders, treatment of sinus conditions, throat and voice care, and hearing loss services.
+Board certified in otolaryngology—head and neck surgery, Dr. Diercks is working to expand the pediatric otolaryngology services in the Newton area, as well as practice general adult otolaryngology.
+In addition to general pediatric and adult ear, nose, and throat care, her offerings include pediatric thyroid and endocrine disorders, treatment of sinus conditions, throat and voice care, and hearing loss services.

 View a complete list of publications on pubmed.gov »